 According to the statistics, today, there are only an estimated 200,000 residents living in the remaining lanes, or less than 1% of the city’s population.
-These are dense neighborhoods, with many perpendicular branches running off a main artery.
+These are dense neighbourhoods, with many perpendicular branches running off the main artery.
 All kinds of people, of all different ages and social classes, live together in these interconnecting alleyways.
 The existence of public and shared spaces, like kitchens and courtyards, also meant that residents are always in contact with their neighbours.
 Thus it has been said that there would be no Shanghai without these Longtang neighbourhoods.

 This project focuses on the last remaining and disappearing Longtang neighbourhoods, primarily in the Hongkou, Yangpu and Huangpu districts of Shanghai.